 NPS Films & Tours

 All National Park Service films and tours are free and open to the public.
-Films are shown in the Visitor’s Center in the North Arcade Building on Saturdays and Sundays or upon request.
-Park tours are also offered on Saturdays and Sundays and meet in the Visitor’s Center.
+Films are shown in the Visitor’s Center in the North Arcade Building on Saturdays and Sundays or by reservation.
+Tours are also offered on Saturdays and Sundays or by reservations.
+See details below.
 To learn about ranger-led programs and other National Park Service activities, please visit our National Park Service page.

 "Glen Echo on the Potomac: A Film Documentary"